erufen/.github/profile/README.md

 # Programming Can Be Soft and Graceful.
    - [ ] Construir programas para ajudar as pessoas.
    - [ ] Criar programas capazes de cuidar de animais e plantas.
-   - [ ] Tornar o código capaz de cuidar do nosso planeta.
+   - [ ] Tornar o código capaz de cuidar do nosso meio.
 <!---
  - [ ] Building programs that help people.
  - [ ] Creating programs able to care for animals and plants.